ayush-shrivastava003/discord-bot/README.md

 * The bot is acting weirdly/DMed me.
 What should I do?

-If the bot is being buggy, or DMed you about an error, please submit a [bug report](https://forms.gle/owaquH8JPGzhM1DJ6).
-I'll send you an email telling you how to fix the problem.
+If the bot is being buggy, or DMed you about an error, you can make an issue on GitHub.

 * How do I invite the bot/share it with others?